 Many small businesses in the global economy have begun to look at LLC as a means to incorporate.
 Having less fees, documentation, and formalities, it streamlines the process and covers the essentials needed to have a protected business.
 Be aware the statutes for LLC vary state by state.
 It takes thorough research on your part to accomplish the goals of setting a business structure that will work in today's business environment.

-The LLC business structure works for small business but leaves room for major expansion into a medium sized business.
+The LLC business structure works for small businesses but leaves room for major expansion into a medium sized business.
 A choice of one owner or an owner with members invested in the business gives a wide array of options while developing.
 Key features of this structure include:

-- Separates personal assets from business assets
+- Separate personal assets from business assets

 - Pass through taxation where profit or losses pass to individuals who report on their tax forms